microcks/microcks/install/kubernetes/microcks/README.md

 This chart bootstraps a new [Microcks](http://microcks.io) application using the [Helm](https://helm.sh) package manager.

-Resources within this directory are intended to work with Helm version 3+ (which do not need the Tiller server-side component).
+Resources within this directory should work with Helm version 3+ (which do not need the Tiller server-side component).

 ## Installing the Chart